Kuurosu/battleships/README.md

 ## Description

-I've designed this game to allow players to play the game Battleships against a computer which randomly decides its ship placement and guesses towards the player.
+I've designed this game to allow players to play the game Battleships against a computer which randomly decides its ship placement and guesses towards the players board.
+It also has prompts to allow the player to choose the column and row of where they would like to guess the computers ship.

 ### Overview